-The U.S. Department of Energy (DOE), Solar Energy Technologies Office (SETO) launched the American-Made Perovskite Startup Prize, a part of the American-Made Challenges, to accelerate the growth of the domestic perovskite industry and support the rapid development of solar cells and modules that use perovskite materials through two prize competitions, coupled with entrepreneurial empowerment by the American-Made Network (Network), a network of national laboratories and private organizations such as incubators, investors, and industry partners across the United States.
-The Perovskite Startup Prize is a two contest (Countdown and Liftoff), \$3 million cash prize competition designed to accelerate efforts to develop new, innovative perovskite solar companies with the potential to manufacture commercially viable products in the United States.
+The U.S. Department of Energy (DOE), Office of Energy Efficiency and Renewable Energy (EERE), in partnership with the National Renewable Energy Laboratory (NREL), launched the American-Made Solar Prize (Solar Prize) to accelerate and sustain American solar innovation through a series of prize competitions, coupled with entrepreneurial empowerment by the American-Made Network (Network), a network of national laboratories and private organizations such as incubators, investors, and industry partners across the United States.
+The Solar Prize is a three-contest (Ready!
+Set!
+Go!), \$3 million cash prize competition designed to help entrepreneurs thrive as they develop transformative technology ideas into concepts and then into early-stage prototypes ready for industry testing.
+It is the first step to set American entrepreneurs on a pathway of accelerated innovation so ideas can become products in months, not years.

 This new, scalable approach to rapid product development not only provides innovators with cash prizes, but also activates incubators, investors, universities, 17 national laboratories, and others to help accelerate commercialization of American energy innovation.
-In addition to cash prizes and support from the Network, the program offers contest winners non-cash prize awards1 in the form of vouchers.
+In addition to cash prizes and support from the Network, the program offers contest winners non-cash prize awards in the form of vouchers.
 These vouchers will allow winners to access tools, equipment, and expertise at national labs and private organizations.

 This document provides details about how winners can use the vouchers.
-The intent of this voucher system is to allow prize winners from the Liftoff Contest to leverage the capabilities of the national labs, approved organizations, and facilities to further develop the winners' concepts.
+The intent of this voucher system is to allow prize winners from the Set! and Go!
+Contests to leverage the capabilities of the national labs, approved organizations, and facilities to further develop the winners' concepts.
 NREL, as the Prize Administrator, will manage administrative activities related to vouchers.